How do you work out your interior design style? 13 tips on discovering your look from interior designers

-It can be daunting to know where to start, but the main thing is to begin with what you love the most – that favorite color you always gravitate towards, a fabric that you'd love as a cushion, or a print that fills you with joy.
-Then you have a few jumping-off points to get your started that can help indicate what interior design styles you are most likely to be drawn to.
+It can be daunting to know where to start, but the main thing is to begin with what you love the most – that favorite color you always gravitate towards, or a print that fills you with joy.
+Once you've built up this list, you'll have firm foundations that will help indicate the interior design styles you are most likely to be drawn to.

 1. Find correlations in spaces you like